byroneng/datascienceproject/Eng_Nand_Proposal.md

 Motivation for this project comes from some obstacles encounterd in the job search, some of which we have tried to elaborate here.
 Though there are many job search websites which provide a plethora of information about jobs available, one can not draw useful conclusions about the job market such as density of reasearch and development jobs for a mechanical engineer in medical device sector in state of Utah, without analysis of that information.
 In addition to that, job openings in most of the industries related to Mechanical Engineering are requirement oriented and have very short lead times for joining thus it would be interesting to see if there are any trends in job openings and use the information to benefit the job seekers to decide when to graduate.
 These are just few queries among other problems we intend to solve.

-One more aspect of this project includes classification of jobs according to job function and sector, which will help an aspiring Graduate student to take an informed decision to select an area of interest (such as designing, manufacturing, robotics, energy systems).
+One more aspect of this project includes classification of jobs according to job function and sector, which will help an aspiring Graduate student to make an informed decision to select an area of interest (such as designing, manufacturing, robotics, energy systems).

 ## Project Objectives
 This project aims to be a tool for anyone entering the job market.
 The key objective of this project is the analysis of the job market which will include but will not be limited to